Balancing Short Term and Long Term Financial Goals: Smart Ways to Build Financial Stability

 2. TFSA (Tax-Free Savings Account)

 Highly flexible and ideal for both short-term and long-term goals.
-Withdrawals are tax-free, and contribution room is restored in the following year.
+Withdrawals are tax-free, but the contribution room isn’t restored until January 1 of the following year, so recontributing sooner can trigger an over-contribution penalty.

 3. FHSA (First Home Savings Account)

-Balancing short-term and long-term financial goals isn’t a one-time decision—it’s an ongoing process.
-Your income, expenses, and priorities will evolve over time, and your financial plan should adapt accordingly.
+This kind of planning isn’t a one-time decision, it’s an ongoing process.
+Your income, expenses, and priorities will change over time, so your plan needs to keep up.

 To stay on track:

-Frequently Asked Questions on Balancing Short Term and Long Term Financial Goals
+Frequently Asked Questions About Balancing Short-Term and Long-Term Financial Goals

 1. Should I build an emergency fund before paying down my mortgage?